All Episodes

 That's right.

-Uh they most of them have been, and they continue to, you know, Bill Crystal had that famous tweet right uh about eight two years ago where he claimed he had found his inner socialists and found his inner feminists.
+And they continue to, you know, Bill Crystal had that famous tweet right about two years ago where he claimed he had found his inner socialists and found his inner feminists.

-And like, come on, you've had that all along.
+And it's like, come on, you've had that all along.

 You just sort of use the Republican Party as your vehicle to fame and attention and power, quite frankly.